-- Students must obtain prior approval from the Dean and others (see below) for the courses and credits taken on study abroad.
-Once all signatures have been obtained, course approval forms (and all supporting course descriptions or syllabi) must be filed with the Office of the Registrar no exceptions.
+- Students must obtain prior approval for the courses and credits taken on study abroad.
+Once all the signatures have been obtained, course approval forms (and all supporting course descriptions or syllabi) must be filed with the Office of the Registrar - no exceptions.
 The courses and credits will be applied (as listed on the course approval form) to the Alfred University record upon receipt of an official transcript (see below).
 Any course not approved in advance and in writing may not earn any credit. - Any subsequent changes to pre-approved coursework must be approved in writing. - All pre-approved courses taken abroad appear on the Alfred University transcript with a grade of CR (credit earned) or NC (no credit earned).
-Credit is earned for approved courses that are passed. - The CR/NC grades from a study abroad program are not included in the calculation of the Alfred University grade point average (GPA). - Official transcripts must be received within six months of the completion of the coursework directly from the institution abroad to the Office of the Registrar: Registrar, Alfred University, 1 Saxon Drive, Alfred, NY 14802.
-Unofficial transcripts, including official copies handled by the student, are not acceptable. - Credit systems around the world vary, and final conversions are calculated by the Office of International Programs in consultation with the Office of the Registrar.
+Credit is earned for approved courses that are passed with the equivalent of a C or above. - The CR/NC grades from a study abroad program are not included in the calculation of the Alfred University grade point average (GPA). - Official transcripts must be received within six months of the completion of the coursework directly from the institution abroad to the Office of the Registrar: Registrar, Alfred University, 1 Saxon Drive, Alfred, NY 14802.
+Unofficial transcripts, including official copies handled by the student, are not acceptable. - Credit systems around the world vary and final conversions are calculated by the Education Abroad office in consultation with the Office of the Registrar.
 As an example, a common method of indicating credit internationally is the European Credit Transfer System; one ECTS credit has been determined to equal 0.6 semester credit hours at AU; this means that a successful credit load abroad of 30 ECTS credits will be listed as 18 Alfred University credits. - Financial aid regulations mandate a minimum successful enrollment in, and completion of, the equivalent of 12 U.S. credits per semester. - Residency requirement: Undergraduate students must complete at least 45 credit hours in residence at Alfred University.
 "In residence" means courses offered by Alfred University on campus, at an extension site, or through distance education.
 All students must complete their final 30 semester credit hours in residence.
-(Students who have met the 45 hour residency requirement and who are approved for study abroad in the second to last semester before graduation are exempt from the requirement to be in residence for the final 30 credit hours, but must be in residence in the final semester.) - Participation in a study abroad program precludes simultaneous registration for AU coursework (independent study, internships, etc.).
-The off-campus study program must report all credit earned for the semester abroad. - Students who remain registered for regular classes (non-OCST) on-campus in Alfred on the first day of the term here are charged AU tuition for those classes.
+(Students who have met the 45 hour residency requirement and who are approved for study abroad in the second to last semester before graduation are exempt from the requirement to be in residence for the final 30 credit hours, but must be in residence in the final semester.) - The study abroad program must report all credit earned for the semester abroad. - Students who remain registered for regular classes (non-OCST) on-campus in Alfred on the first day of the term here are charged AU tuition for those classes.